rezervemoney/gitbooks/roadmap-path-to-1-billion-fdv.md

 ## Phase 1 — Sonic Domination

 Once the base is secure, we press every strategic angle Sonic offers.
-RZR becomes accepted collateral in the leading money-markets; treasury yield starts buying Bitcoin and liquid-staking Sonic & ETH, pushing hard-asset backing visibly higher each epoch; and new RZR-denominated stable-pairs ensure swap fees loop straight back to stakers.&#x20;
+RZR becomes accepted collateral in the leading money-markets; treasury yield starts buying Bitcoin and liquid-staking Sonic & ETH, pushing hard-asset backing visibly higher each epoch; and new RZR-denominated stable-pairs ensure swap fees loop straight back to stakers.

 By the end of the phase our aim is for a majority of Sonic’s total value locked to touch RZR in some form, proving the currency is not just resident on Sonic but structurally woven into the chain’s economics and daily user flow.